Hikes

 For all hikes:

-• Bring a map.
-Download full description of this route including large-scale map by clicking on “Print” icon, top right of this page.
+• Carry a map with you.
+Download the complete description of the hiking path with a large-scale map by clicking “Print” at the top right of the page.

-• Use marked trails only, and observe all signposting – for your own safety, to safeguard grazing animals and to avoid disturbing wildlife.
+• Use only marked hiking trails and observe all signposts and instructions - for your own safety, to protect grazing animals, and out of respect for wildlife.

-• Close gates after passing through.
+• Close gates behind you after passing through.

-• Please be considerate to other trail users, and to the plants and animals.
+• Behave considerately towards other trail users, plants, and animals.

 For mountain hikes:

-• Plan hike carefully: take into consideration fitness level of each participant, weather forecast and season.
+• Plan your hike carefully: consider the required fitness level of all participants, weather forecasts, and seasonal dependencies.

-For high-altitude hikes:
+For high alpine hikes:

-• Do not venture onto glaciers without a mountain guide.
+• Do not go onto glaciers without a mountain guide.

-• Take note of the warning signs that point out the constant danger in river beds and along watercourses below dams and reservoirs: water levels may rise rapidly without warning.
+• Observe warning signs indicating dangers at riverbanks, along watercourses below dams and reservoirs: water levels can rise quickly and without warning.

-Preparing your hike
+Preparing for a hike

 Additional information